Posts Tagged ‘wordpress’

 Now, I have my fingers crossed that I’ll get my work machine back and leave my music computer, which is running absolutely fine on Leopard (it’s a 2.16 Ghz) to my mix show production.
 Being a technology enthusiast has its ups and downs.
 Believe me, I’m well aware.
 Especially, after purchasing Adobe CS3 Design Premium so I could start on building out my new consulting site, Netmix Media.
 I don’t want that package or Office 2008 on the same machine as my music apps, so I’m biding my time until everything is back to normal.

-As for the blog issues with Wordpress plugins, I’ve figured that out too.
-I learned that there are a few plug-ins that are not playing nice with the latest Wordpress upgrade.
+As for the blog issues with WordPress plugins, I’ve figured that out too.
+I learned that there are a few plug-ins that are not playing nice with the latest WordPress upgrade.
 Those plug-ins are as follows:

 • WP Stats